-- It promotes collagen production, improving skin elasticity.
+- Supports natural collagen levels improving skin elasticity

-- It helps reduce imperfections, such as fine lines, spots or post-acne marks.
+- Helps reduce imperfections, such as fine lines, dark spots or post-acne marks

-- It increases cell turnover, evening out skin tone and restore vitality.
+- Helps boost cell turnover, evening out skin tone and texture

 Types of exfoliation

 There are two main exfoliation methods.
-First, physical exfoliation, in which you use abrasive tools or products — like brushes or products with sugar or salt particles, for example.
-And then there’s chemical exfoliation, which is usually done by using different enzymes of acids, such as beta-hydroxy acids (BHAs) or alpha-hydroxy acids (AHAs).
+First, physical exfoliation, in which you use abrasive tools or products — like brushes or products with sugar or salt.
+Then there’s chemical exfoliation, using different enzymes of acids, such as beta-hydroxy acids (BHAs) or alpha-hydroxy acids (AHAs).

-While both options have their pros and cons, chemical exfoliators are generally a better option, as they penetrate the skin for deeper exfoliation.
-Also, physical exfoliation tools or products can be too rough for delicate areas of your skin, such as your face.
+Both options have their pros and cons.
+But, chemical exfoliators are generally a better option for your face, as physical exfoliators can be too rough for delicate areas of your skin.

 Beta-hydroxy acids (BHAs)

-One of the most effective BHAs is salicylic acid, which is oil-soluble and penetrates the skin at a deep level.
-It works particularly well for blemish-prone or textured skin, as it soothes inflammation, weakens bacteria, and keeps the pores clean, preventing the formation of new whiteheads and blackheads.
+One of the most effective BHAs is salicylic acid, which is oil-soluble and deeply penetrates the skin.
+It works particularly well for blemish-prone or textured skin, as it helps soothe, reduce redness, and shed dead skin cells.

 Alpha-hydroxy acids (AHAs)

-But what about AHAs?
-If they sound familiar, you’ve probably heard about glycolic acid, a powerful anti-aging ingredient with excellent exfoliating and restoring benefits, thanks to its ability to penetrate quickly into the skin.
-You’ll also love that it’s suitable for all skin types — yes, all of them!
-Other popular AHAs are lactic acid and malic acid.
+How about AHAs?
+If they sound familiar, you’ve probably heard about glycolic acid.
+This powerful age-defying ingredient has excellent exfoliating and restoring benefits thanks to its ability to penetrate the skin quickly.

 “Glycolic acid smooths skin with gentle exfoliation, helps with fine lines and wrinkles, and even improves texture.
 In short, it brightens up dull skin!”– Dr. Anna Paré, President of Dermatology Consultants